Live-performance + time lapse video + installation

-INSTALLATION AND LIVE PERFORMANCE, ITALY
+INSTALLATION, INTERACTIVE ELEMENT AND LIVE PERFORMANCE, ITALY

-EYE X MICHELANGELO ANTONIONI EXHIBITION
+LISETTE ROS X EYE FILM MUSEUM X MICHELANGELO ANTONIONI EXHIBITION

 © Lisette Ros